walak/memory-limited-worker/README.md

 ## Abstract
 This simple project will be a part of [new Java implementation](https://github.com/walak/knight-java) of [knight game](https://github.com/walak/knight).
-To gain better performance is distributed environment, Java implementation will behave a bit different comparing to Python's solution - it produces new results until JVM memory is almost full.
+To gain better performance in distributed environment, Java implementation will behave a bit different comparing to Python's solution - it produces new results until JVM memory is almost full.
 To control the process automatically I prepared this simple framework which is able to spot that memory is almost full, then handle all produced results and continue right after GC is finished.